johnhutch/johnhutch/README.md

 Building the web since 1999.
 That's long enough to have migrated the same codebase from vanilla JS to script.acul.us to jQuery to React and back to vanilla again.
-Nearly ten years on Estée Lauder&rsquo;s ecomm platform, nearly ten years (and counting) running [Swiftkick Web](https://swiftkickweb.com) -- Rails, Shopify, ADA, performance audits, and making other people&rsquo;s sites behave.
+Nearly ten years on Estée Lauder&rsquo;s ecomm platform, nearly ten years (and counting) running [Swiftkick Web](https://swiftkickweb.com) -- Shopify, custom apps, ADA, performance audits, GEO, and making other people&rsquo;s sites behave.

 **Lately:**